isc-projects/isc-dnssec-guide/doc/introduction.rst

 respond with more than just the answer to the query, but some proof to go along with the answer as well.
-If DNSSEC responses are received, the validating resolver performs cryptographic computation to verify the authenticity (origin of the data) and integrity (data was not altered during transit) of the answers, and even asks the parent zone as part of the verification.
-It repeats this process of get-key, validate, ask-parent, parent, and its parent, and its parent, all the way until the validating resolver reaches a key that it trusts.
+If DNSSEC responses are received, the validating resolver performs cryptographic computation to verify the authenticity (the origin of the data) and integrity (that the data was not altered during transit) of the answers, and even asks the parent zone as part of the verification.
+It repeats this process of get-key, validate, ask-parent, and its parent, and its parent, all the way until the validating resolver reaches a key that it trusts.
 In the ideal, fully deployed world of DNSSEC, all validating resolvers only need to trust one key: the root key.